MarioniLab/Deconvolution2016/README.md

 Also, run `plotKleinParam.R` to generate plots that justify parameter settings in the simulations.

-Finally, the `manuscript` directory contains all LaTeX code used to generate the manuscript.
+The `manuscript` directory contains all LaTeX code used to generate the manuscript.
-This can be compiled by running `make`.
+This can be compiled with `make`.